-Location.
-The media work room should be located as near as possible to the player locker room.

-- 2) Security.
+- Location.
+The media work room should be located as near as possible to the player locker room (and for ATP Masters 1000 and ATP 500 tournaments near the ATP Family Lounge). - 2) Security.
 Media work room must be secured with access provided only to properly credentialed media, players and other tournament and ATP Staff when in the performance of their duties. - 3) Specifications.
 Requirements / recommendations for the media work room can be found in "Exhibit S Media Facilities Guidelines".

-C. Player Interview Room
+C. Player Interview Rooms